-4.5.
-Training
+4.5 Training

 The Policy will be brought to the attention of all staff, who will receive a copy of the Policy and awareness training on its implications.
-SETU shall support specific and ongoing training provided by TUSLA to the Designated Liaison Person, Deputy Designated Liaison Persons and mandated persons.
-Focussed training will be provided to staff and volunteers who work with or deal with children, with the objective of ensuring that staff have the necessary skills and knowledge to make informed decisions and provide confident responses to child protection issues.
+SETU shall support specific and ongoing training provided by TUSLA to the Designated Liaison Person, Deputy Designated Liaison Persons and mandated persons, with a training frequency 3 years.
+Focused training will be provided every year in the SETU Professional Development week and also as part of SETU induction, to staff and volunteers who work with or deal with children, with the objective of ensuring that staff have the necessary skills and knowledge to make informed decisions and provide confident responses to child protection issues.

-4.6.
-Garda Vetting
+4.6 Garda Vetting